systelab/systelab-preferences/README.md

 - SystelabPreferencesModule.forRoot\(\)
 - SystelabPreferencesModule
 ```
-2. When importing services and modules import them from systelab-translate root.
+2. When importing services and modules import them from systelab-preferences root.
 In WebStorm, replace in path:
 ```
 - from 'systelab-preferences/lib.+
 - from 'systelab-preferences';